sorairolake/abcrypt/crate/cli/README.md

 ![License][license-badge]

-**abcrypt** ([`abcrypt-cli`][version-url]) is a command-line utility for encrypt and decrypt files using the abcrypt format.
+**abcrypt** ([`abcrypt-cli`][version-url]) is a command-line utility for encrypt and decrypt files using the [abcrypt format].

 ## Installation